oaxacas/aws-picshrinkr/README.md

   - S3 and DynamoDB are fully managed and scale automatically based on demand.

 - **High Availability:**
-  - Lambda, S3, and DynamoDB are multi-AZ services, providing built-in fault tolerance without extra configuration.
+  - Lambda, S3, and DynamoDB are multi AZ services, providing built in fault tolerance without extra configuration.

 ---